If your dog keeps running away, you’ve got problem. But happily, it’s a problem that can usually be solved.

 Are there times when he doesn’t even offer you the courtesy of a glance?
 You take off his lead, and he takes off over the horizon.
 And is often gone for several minutes!

 If so, you have the makings of a runaway dog.
-So what can you do to fix this?
+And now, is the right time to fix this.

 Is my dog a terrible teenager?